-After the opening statements, reporters have the opportunity to ask questions to clarify points you have made or to gather further information about your work.

-The advice given by the former American Geophysical Union Public Information Manager, Peter Weiss, in his message to participants in AGU Fall Meeting press conferences on how to handle the question period is particularly relevant:
+After the opening statements, reporters can ask questions to clarify points you have made or to gather further information about your work.
+The advice given by the former American Geophysical Union Public Information Manager, Peter Weiss, in his message to participants at the 2012 AGU Fall Meeting press conferences on how to handle the question period is particularly relevant:

-"Some [reporters] may have Ph.D.'s in science; others may have simply covered science for many years.
-Some reporters may not be science writers at all, but have been assigned to cover your press conference as part of their general assignment duties.
+"Some [reporters] may have PhD's in science; others may have simply covered science for many years.
+Some reporters may not be science writers at all but have been assigned to cover your press conference as part of their general assignment duties.
 Those in the first group might ask a highly technical question, but your answer should be intelligible to all.
-Take a moment to clarify the question, if it is really obscure.
+Take a moment to clarify the question if it is really obscure.

-Questions are rarely hostile, but reporters will unerringly spot a waffling answer and doggedly seek further details.
+Questions are rarely hostile, but reporters will unerringly spot a waffling answer and seek further details.
 It is perfectly acceptable to decline to answer a question, but you will arouse interest if you don't say why: e.g., "This is out of my area of expertise"; "We are still awaiting those results, and I don't want to speculate" (rather than, "No comment!")."

-Further, it is useful for speakers to try to anticipate questions, and write down notes for possible answers.
+Further, it is useful for speakers to try to anticipate questions and write down notes for possible answers.
 Even if you didn't get to use analogies to explain difficult concepts during your presentation, they might come in handy during the question period.

-If you feel someone else in the room (not a panellist) is more suited to answer a particular question, you are welcome to ask for their assistance.
-Please identify the person by name and affiliation, and explain briefly why she or he is better suited to clarify the matter to reporters.
+If you feel someone else in the room is better suited to answer a particular question, you are welcome to ask for their assistance.
+Please identify the person by name and affiliation and explain briefly why they are better suited to clarify the matter to reporters.